AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Then, my father dropped this stupid bombshell to as why they didn't sent me for a proper treatment:

-* I will have hard time to get a job.
+* I will have hard time to get a job due to stigma.
 This statement was given even more weight due to my school counselor said this without any supporting evidence held by the counselor himself.

 * The government will revoke driving license on getting a mental illness diagnosis.